-A CJA forum dedicated to the views of young journalists from YourCommonwealth, which is made up of emerging youth leaders throughout the organisation.
+A CJA forum dedicated to the views of young journalists from across the Commonwealth

 Nigeria’s young activists are rising to the challenge